What is spiritual direction?

 The Transforming Center is passionate about the spiritual direction needs of pastors and Christian leaders.
 Currently we offer:

 The Transforming Center is pleased to offer a listing of spiritual directors who have:

 - completed a recognized training program in spiritual direction and

 Spiritual Direction and Discernment for Leadership Groups

 Ruth Haley Barton and others are available to serve as a spiritual director for leadership groups to guide a corporate discernment process as they seek to discern God's will regarding specific decisions.

-For more information or to book a consultation or private retreat, email firstname.lastname@example.org.
+For more information or to book a consultation, email firstname.lastname@example.org.